 How did they operate during lockdowns?
 How was their business performing compared to pre-Covid?
-What was impact on profits and sales?
-What was the reasons for closing business?
+What was the impact on profits and sales?
+What were the reasons for closing businesses?
 Any re-skilling or business change happened.

 Resilience and Stress Management